The Beauceron is named after the place of its origin (Beauce) in France

 The most important thing to keep in mind with any Beauceron is the amount of time you will need to spend attending to its mental and physical needs.
 For this reason, it is probably not a good choice for casual dog owners.
 Prior dog experience is recommended but not necessarily required.
 These dogs do prefer plenty of space as well.
 It may do okay in an apartment, but you need to make sure there is a yard or park around your home to ensure it has enough exercise and playtime.

 This dog will probably need around 2.5 cups of food per day, although the exact amount will depend on its size, age, and activity level.
-Meals should be divided up throughout the day to prevent the possibility of bloating.
+Meals should be divided up throughout the day and kept separate from exercise time to reduce the possibility of life-threatening bloat.

 The seemingly endless motor is one of the most notable features of the Beauceron.
 It will probably require at least an hour of vigorous exercise every day in the form of long walks, fetching, running, and playtime.
 It also excels at flyball, tracking, agility trials, obedience events, and herding.